Uniquely You Nutrition

 Method

 Heat a bit of oil in a large pan and fry the onion and garlic for 10 minutes until soft.
-Drain the spinach in a serve by pressing spinach liquid through and cook spinach for 5 minutes, stirring and bubbling off any liquid.
-Let Cool.
+Drain the spinach by pressing the liquid through, and cook the spinach for 5 minutes, stirring and bubbling off any excess liquid.
+Let cool.

 200 grams Dark Organic Chocolate (at least